Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Role of Real Estate Agents in Land Sales

-As a real estate agent specializing in land sales, I can tell you that we bring a lot to the table.
-Our role is to lead the integrated advisory team, ensuring your attorney, surveyor, engineers, and tax advisors are all working in concert toward your specific goals.
-We create the strategy and then manage the experts to execute it.
+As a real estate agent specializing in land sales—particularly in the development-heavy Raleigh-Durham market—I can tell you that we bring a lot to the table beyond just marketing and showing property.
+Our role is to lead the integrated advisory team, ensuring your attorney, surveyor, civil engineers, environmental consultants, and tax advisors are all working in concert toward your specific goals.

 Utilizing Appraisers and Surveyors